services.xml - 'content'

-content [version, id, distributor-base-port] documents [selection, garbage-collection, garbage-collection-interval] document [type, selection, mode] document-processing [cluster, chain] redundancy nodes node [baseport, hostalias, jvmargs??, preload, distribution-key, capacity] group [distribution-key, name] distribution node [baseport, hostalias, jvmargs??, preload, distribution-key, capacity] group [distribution-key, name] engine proton searchable-copies tuning flush-on-shutdown resource-limits disk memory search query-timeout visibility-delay coverage minimum min-wait-after-coverage-factor max-wait-after-coverage-factor dispatch num-dispatch-groups group node [distribution-key] tuning bucket-splitting [max-documents, max-size, minimum-bits] min-node-ratio-per-group distribution [type] maintenance [start, stop, high] merges [max-per-node, max-queue-size] persistence-threads [lowest-priority-to-block-others, highest-priority-to-block] thread [lowest-priority, count] visitors [thread-count, max-queue-size] max-concurrent [fixed, variable] dispatch max-hits-per-partition dispatch-policy min-group-coverage min-active-docs-coverage use-local-node cluster-controller init-progress-time transition-time max-premature-crashes stable-state-period min-distributor-up-ratio min-storage-up-ratio
+content [version, id, distributor-base-port] documents [selection, garbage-collection, garbage-collection-interval] document [type, selection, mode] document-processing [cluster, chain] redundancy nodes node [baseport, hostalias, jvmargs??, preload, distribution-key, capacity] group [distribution-key, name] distribution node [baseport, hostalias, jvmargs??, preload, distribution-key, capacity] group [distribution-key, name] engine proton searchable-copies tuning flush-on-shutdown resource-limits disk memory search query-timeout visibility-delay coverage minimum min-wait-after-coverage-factor max-wait-after-coverage-factor dispatch DEPRECATED num-dispatch-groups DEPRECATED group DEPRECATED node [distribution-key] DEPRECATED tuning bucket-splitting [max-documents, max-size, minimum-bits] min-node-ratio-per-group distribution [type] maintenance [start, stop, high] merges [max-per-node, max-queue-size] persistence-threads [lowest-priority-to-block-others, highest-priority-to-block] thread [lowest-priority, count] visitors [thread-count, max-queue-size] max-concurrent [fixed, variable] dispatch max-hits-per-partition dispatch-policy min-group-coverage min-active-docs-coverage cluster-controller init-progress-time transition-time max-premature-crashes stable-state-period min-distributor-up-ratio min-storage-up-ratio

 The root element of a Content cluster definition.
 Creates a content cluster.
 A content cluster stores and/or indexes documents.
 The xml file may have zero or more such tags.